EagleGenomics-cookbooks/HTSlib/README.md

 Description
 ===========
-This Cookbook to installs HTSlib.
+This Cookbook to installs HTSlib, a C library for reading/writing high-throughput sequencing data.

 Requirements
 ============